Kocal/vue-web-extension/docs/support.md

 ## Sponsor

-If this boilerplate is useful for you or your business, you should consider [sponsoring the project](https://github.com/Kocal/vue-web-extension).
+If this preset is useful for you or your business, you should consider [sponsoring the project](https://github.com/Kocal/vue-web-extension).